ainneo/basic-git-workflow/README.md

    * after doing this, you will have merged feat2 into develop!
    * confirm by ``` git branch --merged```
    * delete feat2 branch ``` git branch -d feat2```
+   * the branch should now be deleted on your local machine